Applications are open for the Eco-Roof Incentive Program.

 4. Maintenance Plan: A copy of the maintenance plan as required in the Toronto Green Roof Construction Standard (Article IV of the Green Roof Bylaw).

 9. Apply online.
 Complete the online application form.
 Be sure to upload all required documents using the online form.
-Tip: The form can be completed by yourself or the roofing contractor.
+Tip: The application can be completed by the property owner or the roofing contractor.
 Most roofing contractors will submit the application form on behalf of their clients.
 If they do not offer, you may wish to ask them to do so.

 10. Project approval.
 Wait to hear back from program staff regarding the status of your application before you begin any work on the roof.
 Upon receiving approval for funding, you may begin installing the green roof.

 11. Roof is complete.
-Please have your roofing contractor provide the following documentation:
+The roofing contractor must send the following documentation to ecoroof@toronto.ca:

 2. Declaration letter stating the final size of the green roof in square meters.
 The letter should be dated and signed.